-Our Uniform and Appearance Policy outlines how pupils who do not adhere to our expectations on haircuts, fake tan, false eyelashes, gel nails and nail extensions will be sanctioned.
+Our Uniform and Appearance Policy outlines how pupils who do not adhere to our expectations on haircuts, fake tan, false eyelashes, gel nails and nail extensions will be sanctioned initially through loss of social time in Academy detentions.

 Students in the Sixth Form follow our Dress Code.
 Financial support can be requested if needed.
 Both of these policies can be found on our website.
 Failure to adhere to expectations around uniform, dress code and appearance will receive sanctions as outlined in the policies.